Skip to Content

 Maryland might seem to have few rockhounding spots; however, the number of rockhounding clubs suggests that there might be more than meets the eye.

-By joining such clubs, you will discover new places in the state, make friends, and enjoy your favorite hobby together.
+By joining such clubs, you will discover new places in the state, make friends, and enjoy your favourite hobby together.
 Some of the best rockhounding clubs in Maryland include:

 The American Fossil Federation, Baltimore Bead Society, Baltimore Mineral Society, Chesapeake Gem & Mineral Society, Clearwater Lapidary Club, Gem Cutters Gulf of Baltimore, Gem, Lapidary & Mineral Society of Leisure World, Maryland Geological Society, Southern Maryland Rock & Mineral Club, and Gem, Lapidary & Mineral Society of Montgomery.